meilisearch/documentation/learn/what_is_meilisearch/features.md

 # Features

+Meilisearch is a flexible and powerful user-focused search engine.
+Here are some of its major features.

 ## Search as you type

 Also called "instant search".
 Results are delivered while you're still inputting your query.
 Displayed results are changed in real-time whenever you type additional text into the search box.